Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 Senator Umberg was the primary author of Alexandra's law.

-"I can understand why the parents felt so aggrieved and some so angry," he said.
+"I can understand why the parents felt so aggrieved and so angry," he said.

 Umberg has declined to vote himself in the past, but he is among the lawmakers with the highest percentage of recorded votes.